MattterSteege/DynamicGrid/Docs/ADDING_PLUGINS.md

     plugins: {
         string: new stringTypePlugin(), //is registered by default (can override by custom plugin)
         number: new NumberTypePlugin(), //is registered by default (can override by custom plugin)
-        boolean: new booleanTypePlugin(), //is registered by default (can override by custom plugin) }
+        boolean: new BooleanTypePlugin(), //is registered by default (can override by custom plugin) }
 });
 ```